Music History

 3. A third candidate is another singer named Elise Barensfeld.
 Therese Malfatti may have been Elise’s piano teacher, and the theory is that Beethoven wrote the relatively easy bagatelle for Therese to teach to Elise.
 Thus, a favor for Therese wound up being a piece for Elise.

 Whatever the story, “Für Elise” is undeniably one of the most popular piano pieces in existence.
-It is also quite playable with patience and practice!
-The first and most familiar main theme, the A section, is simple and beautiful, and playable even in the earliest levels.
+It is also quite playable for anyone who approaches it with patience and practice!
+The first and most familiar main theme, the A section, is simple and beautiful, and accessible to piano players even in the earliest levels.
 While the B and C Sections are a little trickier, once you’ve learned the main theme, which comes back three times, you’ve learned the majority of the piece.

-• Learn the “A” Section (main theme) here (which is also lovely on its own)
+Learn the “A” Section (main theme) of “Für Elise” here (which is also lovely on its own):

-Each video contains a “Printables” link for the “Für Elise” sheet music.
-Premium Members can access it right away.
-Or, you can purchase the piano sheet music here!
-We hope you have a stronger understanding of this famous piece by Beethoven now.
+Each video contains a link for the “Für Elise” sheet music in the description, or you can find all four arrangements at our store here!
+Hoffman Academy Premium members can download the sheet music for free, or you can purchase the sheet music separately.
+We hope you’ve enjoyed learning about this famous piece by Beethoven.
 Happy practicing!

 Read Next